Toxblh/MTMR/README.md

 #### `yandexWeather` (experimental)

 > Provider: https://yandex.ru/pogoda.
 One click to open up weather forecast in your browser. \
-> Note: you need to allow using "Location Services" in your Mac OS "Security & Privacy" settings for MTMR
+> Note: Enable MTMR in "Location Services" in the "Security & Privacy" System Preferences pane

 ```js
   "type": "yandexWeather",